 In the event the Academy needs to be closed due to an Emergency regarding hurricane, flooding, fire, etc., a notice will be placed on the door and on schools website (and if possible, notified by an alternate source, ie: tv, newspaper, radio, text message or posted at the academy driveway entrance) giving staff and students necessary safety response information, as well as notification of reopening information.
 A number that they can call for more information will also be provided.
 Furthermore, an emergency announcement will be placed on the schools automated phone system, if the system is accessible.
 All student and client data in our computer systems is backed up regularly, and taken off site and kept in a secure location.

 International Academy has a zero tolerance regarding weapons on campus.
-No knives, guns (pistols or rifles), bomb materials, bow & arrows, bazookas, tasers, stun guns, fireworks or anything that could be deemed a weapon by legal authorities (ATF, local Police, etc.) are permitted on campus (campus is defined as parking lot and buildings).
+No knives, guns (pistols or rifles), bomb materials, bow & arrows, bazookas, tasers, stun guns, fireworks or anything that could be deemed a weapon by legal authorities (ATF, local Police, etc.) are not permitted on campus (campus is defined as parking lot and buildings).
 Violation of this rule will result in immediate termination and notification to the appropriate authorities.
 Any student , faculty or staff members who sees or hears of anyone on campus with a weapon is urged to notify the Administrative offices immediately.